Camila (album): Promotional singles

-OMG
+"OMG"

 Originally, "OMG" featuring American rapper Quavo, together with "Havana", were released as promotional singles on August 3, 2017.
-Like "Crying in the Club" and "I Have Questions", "OMG" with Quavo was also omitted from the final album track listing.
+Like "Crying in the Club" and "I Have Questions", "OMG" with Quavo was omitted from the album's tracklist before its release.

-Real Friends
+"Real Friends"

 "Real Friends" served as the only official promotional single for the album due to "I Have Questions" and "OMG" being scrapped from the final standard track listing.
 Cabello released the songs "Real Friends" and "Never Be the Same" on December 7, 2017, accompanying the pre-order for the album.
 An alternative version of the song featuring American musician Swae Lee was released on August 16, 2018.

-In the Dark
+"In the Dark"

 "In the Dark" was written by the singer, Te Whiti Warbrick, Simon Wilcox, Madison Love, James Abrahart and its producer Frank Dukes.
 Commercially, it debuted in Ireland and Portugal, peaking at 100 and 89, respectively.
 Moreover, in Brazil, "In the Dark" received a gold certification for 20,000 copies sold in the country.
 Cabello revealed, "I wrote “In the Dark” after a Grammy party last year (2017)... so basically the song was kinda like me making an observation on the outside looking in about somebody that I met.
 It was like a famous guy and I was just noticing how a lot of the time it's this facade.
 People that are celebrities, they kinda can't turn it off, like it's always a performance, it's this mirage.
 I was just kinda like I don't really wanna fall in love with a name or just because you're famous.
 I wanna get to know the real person, the human stuff, the twisted stuff... that's what makes people interesting.
 I was just kinda like perfection is boring, so that's basically what that song is about, me wanting to know the real person, not the famous person."

 In an album review done by NME, the track was considered to be the worst on the album, "Cabello only fails to pull off ‘In The Dark’, a bland hybrid of recent Kesha and Lana Del Rey hits.
 But it's not enough to spoil a strong and surprisingly confident first impression."